rozek/notes-on-gundb/README.md

 > feel free to [open an issue](https://github.com/rozek/notes-on-gundb/issues) if you find errors in my descriptions

+## Table of Contents ##

+Just as a hint: you can see an outline of these notes and directly navigate to a specific section by clicking on the "list" icon left of the "README.md" title above the "notes-on-gundb" header!

 ## GunDB Documentation and Chat ##

 **Do not use `https://gun.eco/docs` - use the [GunDB wiki](https://github.com/amark/gun/wiki) instead, it's much better**.
 The descriptions in this collection will therefore refer to the wiki rather than to the "official" docs.